Great Expectations Chapter 2 Summary

-- This phrase can just mean that he was bottle-fed (fancy!) but there's probably a bit more to it than that.
-We think it means that she chose not to leave him out on the street, but instead adopted him and raised him herself.
-It also might have to do with her being a fan of corporal punishment.
+- This phrase can just mean that he was bottle-fed (or, more like tea-cup fed!), but also means that she chose not to leave him out on the street and instead adopted and raised him herself.
+It probably also has something to do wit her being a fan of corporal punishment.

 - Joe is a blacksmith and his smithy is attached to the Gargery house.
 Even six-year-old Pip can't figure out why a man as gentle and sweet as Joe would ever marry a woman as mean and hard as his sister.

-After no sleep, he wakes up at the crack of dawn and steals a delicious pork-pie, brandy, some bread, mincemeat, and a meat bone.
-He grabs a file from Joe's smithy, and he runs off into the marshes.
+- After a long night of no sleep, he gets up at the crack of dawn and steals a delicious pork-pie, brandy, some bread, mincemeat, and a meat bone.
+Grabbing a file from Joe's smithy, he runs off into the marshes.